Rapid transit: Britain and Ireland

-In most of Britain, a subway is a pedestrian underpass; the terms Underground and Tube are used for the London Underground, and the North East England Tyne and Wear Metro, mostly overground, is known as the Metro.
-In Scotland, however, the Glasgow Subway underground rapid transit system is known as the Subway.
+In most of Britain, a subway is a pedestrian underpass.
+The terms Underground and Tube are used for the London Underground.
+The North East England Tyne and Wear Metro, mostly overground, is known as the Metro.
+In Scotland, the Glasgow Subway underground rapid transit system is known as the Subway.
+In Ireland, the Dublin Area Rapid Transit is despite the name considered a commuter rail due to usage of mainline railways.